ryan-webster-vt/credit-risk-classification/README.md

 ## Takeaways

-- Threshold tuning meaningfully changes model behavior — the Random Forest's specificity improved from 48% to 85% by raising the threshold from 0.50 to 0.75, at the cost of sensitivity.
+- Threshold tuning meaningfully changes model behavior.
+The Random Forest's specificity improved from 48% to 85% by raising the threshold from 0.50 to 0.75, at the cost of sensitivity.
 - Logistic Regression outperformed both ensemble and distance-based methods on this dataset, likely because the decision boundary is approximately linear in the most predictive features.
-- The Youden Index is a practical threshold selection criterion when false positives and false negatives carry different costs — a common situation in financial and clinical applications.
+- The Youden Index is a practical threshold selection criterion when false positives and false negatives carry different costs, a common situation in financial and clinical applications.